VikParuchuri/marker/README.md

 - Your torch device will be automatically detected, but you can manually set it also.
 For example, `TORCH_DEVICE=cuda` or `TORCH_DEVICE=mps`. `cpu` is the default.
   - If using GPU, set `INFERENCE_RAM` to your GPU VRAM (per GPU).
 For example, if you have 16 GB of VRAM, set `INFERENCE_RAM=16`.
   - Depending on your document types, marker's average memory usage per task can vary slightly.
 You can configure `VRAM_PER_TASK` to adjust this if you notice tasks failing with GPU out of memory errors.
 - By default, marker will use `surya` for OCR.
 Surya is slower on CPU, but more accurate than tesseract.
 If you want faster OCR, set `OCR_ENGINE` to `ocrmypdf`.
 This also requires external dependencies (see above).
+If you don't want OCR at all, set `OCR_ENGINE` to `None`.
 - Inspect the other settings in `marker/settings.py`.
 You can override any settings in the `local.env` file, or by setting environment variables.